-The probability density \eqref{TotalPDF}, given explicitly in Fourier domain by \eqref{TotalPDF-Fourier}, is shown in Fig. \ref{PDF_kvsTime} for the reference value of the inverse P\'eclet number $\widetilde{D}_{T}=0.038$ (computed from the data obtained from Janus particles trajectories moving in two dimensions in Ref. \cite{KurzthalerPRL2018}), as a function of: \begin{itemize} \item[{\bf a}.]
-The dimensionless time, $\Gamma t$, for different values of $l_{p}k$ marked by different line style.
-The effects of the parameter $\eta$ are shown in the different panels of the column {\bf a}, namely, {\bf a.1} $\eta=0$, {\bf a.2} $\eta=1$, {\bf a.3} $\eta=3/2$ and {\bf a.4} $\eta=2$.
-This behavior is qualitatively similar to the ISF obtained experimentally for Janus particles diffusing in two dimensions \cite{KurzthalerPRL2018}. \item[{\bf b}.]
-The same variable, $\Gamma t$, for different values of $\eta$ marked by different line style, at different values of $l_{\text{p}}k$ shown in the different panels of the column {\bf b}, that is, {\bf b.1} $l_{\text{p}}k=0.5$, {\bf b.2} $l_{\text{p}}k=1$, both panels {\bf b.3} and {\bf b.4} correspond to $l_{\text{p}}k=10$; notice that the sequence in values of $\eta$ in {\bf b.4} follows those in {\bf b.3} (the case for $\eta=0.5$ is repeated in both panels for the sake of a best comparison); \item[{\bf c}.]
-The dimensionless magnitude of the wave vector, $l_{\text{p}}k$, at the dimensionless time $\Gamma t=0.1 ({\bf c.1})$, $1.0$ ({\bf c.2}) for which the characteristic oscillations of active motion are shown, and $\Gamma t=10$ ({\bf c.3}), $\Gamma t=100$ ({\bf c.4}), for which the oscillations are damped out and the solutions converge to a universal Gaussian distribution independently of $\eta$. \end{itemize}
+The ISF is shown in Fig. \ref{PDFk_t} for $\eta\ge0$ and for the reference value of the inverse P\'eclet number $\widetilde{D}_{T}=0.038$ (computed from the data obtained from Janus particle trajectories moving in two dimensions in Ref. \cite{KurzthalerPRL2018}), as a function of the following: \begin{itemize} \item[({\bf a})] The dimensionless time, $\Gamma t$, for different values of $l_{p}k$ marked by different line style.
+The effects of the parameter $\eta$ are shown in the different panels of column {\bf a}: ({\bf a.1}) $\eta=0$, ({\bf a.2}) $\eta=1$, ({\bf a.3}) $\eta=3/2$ and ({\bf a.4}) $\eta=2$.
+This behavior is qualitatively similar to the ISF obtained experimentally for Janus particles diffusing in two dimensions \cite{KurzthalerPRL2018}. \item[({\bf b})] The same variable, $\Gamma t$, for different values of $\eta$ marked by different line style, at different values of $\ell_{\text{p}}k$ shown in the different panels of column {\bf b}, that is, {\bf (b.1)} $\ell_{\text{p}}k=0.5$, ({\bf b.2}) $\ell_{\text{p}}k=1$, ({\bf b.3}) $\ell_{\text{p}}k=5$, and $\ell_{\text{p}}k=10$ ({\bf b.4}) . \item[{\bf (c)}] The dimensionless magnitude of the wave vector, $\ell_{\text{p}}k$, at the dimensionless time $\Gamma t=0.1 ({\bf c.1})$ and $1.0$ ({\bf c.2}) for which the characteristic oscillations of active motion are shown, and $\Gamma t=10$ ({\bf c.3}) and $\Gamma t=100$ ({\bf c.4}), for which the oscillations are damped out and the solutions converge to a universal Gaussian distribution independently of $\eta$. \end{itemize}

 In the short-time regime, $\Gamma t\ll1$, the damping term (the one proportional to $\Gamma$) can be neglected in Eq. \eqref{TransformedGeneralizedEqFourier}.
 In this regime the active probability density for the initial data chosen is given by